serokell/blog-posts/edsl-michelson/article.md

 first element of the stack and an subtype of the list at the second element of the stack.
 In the case of `IF_CONS`, a recursive call to `typeCheck` is used to check both continuations.

-Now, when we finally settled down how to type check a sequence of Michelson instructions, let's see how our eDSL can be interpreted.
+Now, when we have finally settled down how to type check a sequence of Michelson instructions, let's see how our eDSL can be interpreted.

 ```haskell